Home » Type » Condiment » How To Make Tahini

 Top Tips

-• Seed to paste ratio.
+• Seed-to-paste ratio.
 2 cups of sesame seeds will yield about 1 cup of tahini.

 • Using a blender is the quickest method.
 If using a high-speed blender, you can cut the processing time in half.
 Process the sesame seeds at medium speed.
 I recommend adding oil if using a blender.